-How to Build a Website From HTML Step-By-Step
+How to Build a Website From HTML: Step-by-Step Checklist

 Overview

-how to build a website from html is a practical skill for entrepreneurs, beginners, and developers who want a direct path from idea to live site.
-This guide teaches you how to create a basic site using HTML, add styles with CSS, make it interactive with JavaScript, test responsiveness, and publish to the web.
+Building a website from HTML is a practical skill for anyone who wants a direct path from idea to live site.
+This guide covers creating a basic site with HTML, adding styles with CSS, introducing interactivity with JavaScript, testing responsiveness, and publishing.

 - Create a valid HTML document and folder layout.